 Centric - Cells cylindrical, often forming long chains.
 Valve face slightly convex, covered with very small spines.
 Unlike many Aulacoseira species, valves lack areolae.

 Araphid - Valves are symmetrical and linear, with subcapitate to capitate ends.
 Costae measure 3.3-4.9 in 10 µm.
 Striae are visible in LM, but individual areolae are not resolved.
 The sternum is central and well-defined.
 Each valve has a single, sub-apical rimoportula.

 Araphid - Valves linear-clavate, asymmetric to the transapical axis.
 Costae are present running transversely across the valves.
 A narrow sternum extends the length of the valve.
 A single rimoportula is located near the headpole.

 Araphid - Valves are clavate, with a rostrate headpole.
 Costae extend transversely across the valve.
 A single rimoportula is present near the headpole.
 The sternum is narrow.

-Araphid - Valves are slightly heteropolar, with ovoid to linear-lanceolate margins.
+Araphid - Valves are isopolar, but slightly irregular in shape.
+Valves are linear-lanceolate, to oval in smaller specimens.
 Frustules typically attach to one another in long ribbon-like colonies.
 Transapical costae are mostly perpendicular to the apical axis and number 4-6 in 10 µm.
 Striae are distinct and number 16-18 in 10 µm.

 Symmetrical biraphid - Valves are small and lanceolate.
 Lyre-shaped depressions are present on each side of the central sternum.
 Striae are not visible in LM.